Andrew Gow

 Andrew Colin Gow is a Canadian historian of medieval and early modern Europe and a noted scholar of early modern witchcraft.
 He completed his Ph.D. with the Reformation scholar Heiko Oberman.

 He has served as the Editor-in-Chief of Brill Publishers' book series Studies in Medieval and Reformation Traditions from 2000-2020 and was succeeded by Christopher Ocker in June 2020.

-In 2021, a former student of Gow's initiated a lawsuit against him and the University of Alberta, claiming that Gow had sexually assaulted them, as well as other students, and that the University had willfully ignored his behavior.
-The suit is ongoing.
+In 2021, a former student of Gow's initiated a lawsuit against him and the University of Alberta, claiming that Gow had sexually assaulted them in 2006, as well as other students, and that the University had willfully ignored his behavior.
+Gow and the University have denied the allegations.
+The suit was settled in 2023 pursuant to a Consent Dismissal Order.

 Work

 Gow's early work focused on the Red Jews and the German tales of the apocalyptic threat they supposedly presented.
 His first book The Red Jews: Antisemitism in an Apocalyptic Age, 1200-1600 was published in 1995 by Brill.
 His later published work focused on early modern witchcraft.
 Gow co-wrote Male witches in early modern Europe with Lara Apps.
 This book critiques historians' assumptions about gender in early modern witch hunts.

 Gow and his research team have been studying and translating an early modern treatise on witch hunting by Johannes Tinctor, Invectives Against the Sect of Waldensians.
 This book discusses the origin of many of our contemporary ideas about witchcraft, including flying on brooms and casting spells.
 This project was featured in an episode of CBC Radio's Ideas (radio show).
 Newspaper articles were written on this project including in the Toronto Star and the Edmonton Journal.
 Gow and his co-researchers have translated and edited a volume titled The Arras Witch Treatises: Johann Tinctor's Invectives contre la secte de vauderie and the Recollectio casus, status et condicionis Valdensium ydolatrarum by the Anonymous of Arras (1460), co-introduced, co-edited and co-translated with Robert Desjardins and François Pageau, which was published in 2016 by Penn State University Press in the series 'Magic in History'.